nikityy/ember-cli-bem/README.md

 ### elemDelimiter
 Default value: `'__'`

-Defines how to separate block and element name.
-For block `checkbox`, element `input`, and elemDelimiter `-` it will produce `checkbox-input` class name.
+Defines how to separate block and element names.

 ### modDelimiter
 Default value: `'_'`

-Just like elemDelimiter, it defines how to separate modifier class name from the rest of name.
-For block 'checkbox', modifier `disabled`, and modDelimiter `--` it will produce `checkbox--disabled` classname
+It defines how to separate modifier name from the rest of the class name.

 ### useKeyValuedMods
 Default value: `true`